The Essential Relationship Threesome and The L-word

 The disturbing memory

 The other day, Brandon remembered a disturbing scene from his childhood, when he was 14 years old.
-The whole family—two sociopaths, one violent sister with HPD, the Passive Princess and Brandon—were riding in their car.
+The whole family was riding in their car—two sociopaths, one violent sister with HPD, the Passive Princess and Brandon.
 His mom (Sociopath #1) yelled “I love you!” at Brandon to get him to do something she wanted.
 He replied: “I just want someone to care about me and to think about what’s good for me.”
 Did anyone in his family ever care about him or think about what was good for him?
 No. Sick puppies.
 Seriously sick puppies.

 Her Majesty’s top three